 The babybay Bedside Sleeper is a quality wood product that resembles a crib but attaches to the side of your bed.
 This design keeps baby close and provides easy access for nighttime feeding, soothing, and bonding.
-We love the design or this bassinet and feel the overall fit and finish is above compare with a sleek design that compliments any master bedroom.
+We love the design or this bassinet and feel the overall fit and finish is above compare with a sleek design that compliments any master bedroom and the use of eco-healthy materials with natural options available.
 This bassinet is heavy and lacks wheels making it a poor choice if you want an option you can move from room to room regularly and the higher price tag also makes it a poor choice for families on a tight budget.
 However, if your budget allows and your goal is an easy access co-sleeper you can't go wrong with the impressive babybay which is why it won an Editor's Choice award.

 babybay Bedside Sleeper Review

-Pros: Natural materials, adjustable height, easy to reach baby
+Pros: Natural materials available, adjustable height, easy to reach baby

 Cons: Expensive, hard to move

 Compare to Similar Products

 In 2003, Christian Pihale's wife Ruth gave birth to two children back to back.
 Knowing she would have to get up throughout the night repeatedly, Ruth asked for help.
 Because traditional co-sleeping can be dangerous, Christian designed a solution for Ruth to keep the babies close so she could stay in bed and still meet their needs.
 Christian's vision became the babybay bedside sleeper answering the need for parents to keep their children close, safe, healthy, and happy. babybay® is an internationally best-selling product.

 This is a comparison of the overall scores for the bassinets we tested in this review including the top scoring babybay (blue) that won an Editor's Choice award.

 The sections below detail how the babybay performed in each metric during testing.
 The individual metric scores are used to calculate the overall score with emphasis given to the ease of use and breathability performance.